 Among many other achievements, Eratosthenes calculated the circumference of the Earth, measured the tilt of the Earth’s axis of rotation, estimated the distance to the sun, and created some of the first maps of the world.

 He also invented the “Sieve of Eratosthenes”, an efficient way to calculate prime numbers.

 Archimedes (c.
 287 – c.
 212 BC) was an ancient Greek scientist and engineer, and one of the greatest mathematicians of all time.
 He discovered many concepts of calculus and worked in geometry, analysis and mechanics.

 While taking a bath, Archimedes discovered a way to determine the volume of irregular objects using the amount of water they displaced when submerged.
 He was so excited by this discovery that he ran out on the street, still undressed, yelling “Eureka!”
 (Greek for “I have found it!”).

-As engineer he built ingenious defence machines during the siege of his home city Syracuse in Sicily.
-After two years, the Romans finally managed to enter and Archimedes was killed.
+As an engineer, he built ingenious defence machines during the siege of his home city Syracuse in Sicily.
+After two years, the Romans finally managed to enter, and Archimedes was killed.
 His last words were “Do not disturb my circles” – which he was studying at the time.